Rfam/rfam-docs/docs/source/genome-annotation.rst

 :``--clanin``:
    Clan information should be read from the file ``testsuite/Rfam.12.1.claninfo``.
-This file lists which models belong to the same clan.
-Clans are groups of models that are homologous and therefore it is expected that some hits to these models will overlap.
+This file lists which models belong to the same clan. `Rfam clans <http://rfam.xfam.org/clans>`_ are groups of models that are homologous and therefore it is expected that some hits to these models will overlap.
 For example, the LSU rRNA archaea and LSU rRNA bacteria models are both in the same clan.

 6. Remove hits from the tabular output file that have overlapping hits with better scores.
    This step is explained below after a discussion of the cmscan output, in the section:
    `Removing lower-scoring overlaps from a tblout file`_.

 Understanding Infernal output